BabylonJS/Documentation/content/extensions/glTFExporter/glTFExporter.md

 ---
 title: glTF Exporter
 image:
-description: The glTF Exporter allows BabylonJS models to be exported to the [glTF 2.0 format]
+description: The glTF Exporter allowsBabylon.js models to be exported to the [glTF 2.0 format]
 keywords: welcome, babylon.js, gltf, exporter
 further-reading:
 video-overview:
 video-content:
 ---

-The glTF Exporter allows BabylonJS models to be exported to the [glTF 2.0 format](https://www.khronos.org/gltf/).
+The glTF Exporter allowsBabylon.js models to be exported to the [glTF 2.0 format](https://www.khronos.org/gltf/).

 ## Installation
 The glTF Exporter can be installed by using the `babylonjs-serializers` module